ascholerChemeketa/cs160Reader/_sources/DataRepresentation/HexColors.rst

    ..

-   A programmers view of two pieces of information in a program.
+   A programmer's view of two pieces of information in a program.

-The image above shows a screen shot of looking at data while debugging a computer program. **x** is known to be an integer (int) - so the bits that store its value (00000000000000000000000000000111) are interpreted as the decimal number 7. **memory_address** is a memory address for an unknown type (void \*) - so its bits (001010001111111010111000) are displayed in hex as 28feb8.
+The image above shows a screenshot of looking at data while debugging a computer program. **x** is known to be an integer (int) - so the bits that store its value (00000000000000000000000000000111) are interpreted as the decimal number 7. **memory_address** is a memory address for an unknown type (void \*) - so its bits (001010001111111010111000) are displayed in hex as 28feb8.

 .. index:: hex colors